CURRENT AGENDA & SUPPORTING DOCUMENTS

 Historic preservation plays a role in encouraging civic pride, neighborhood identity, economic vitality, and community sustainability.
 Studies have shown that historic preservation stabilizes property values, contributes to quality of life, and encourages property investments by owners.
 This translates into economic development by creation of new jobs and retention of existing jobs, especially in the building trades, as well as stimulation of tourism and business growth.

-The HPC reviews applications for both new construction and changes to the exterior of proposed or designated landmarks and structures within the historic district.
+The HPC reviews applications for both new construction and changes to the exterior of proposed or designated local landmarks and structures within the Old Town Historic District.
 The HPC also provides information to owners of historic properties, boards, commissions, and the City Council on matters affecting historically and architecturally significant properties, structures, and areas.
 It is desirable (but not mandatory) for HPC members to have a background in the areas of history, urban planning, architecture, archeology, law, sociology, or historic preservation.
-One member is appointed from residents of each designated historic district.
-Currently, there is one historic district, the Old Town Historic District, located north of downtown.
+One member is appointed to represent the Old Town Historic District.
+The Old Town Historic District is located north of downtown.

 • Certificate of Appropriateness Application